Rape culture: Effects on men

-"Toxic masculinity"—a concept posited by some feminist scholars—is a number of negative traits and expectations burdening men in society.
+Toxic masculinity—a concept first posited by some feminist scholars—is a term describing a number of negative traits and expectations burdening men in society.

 Society has strict notions regarding males and how they are supposed to act.
-However, when males are the victims of sexual assault people often don't believe them.
-Many people don't believe that men can be victims, as they are often the perpetrators of sexual assault.
+However, when males are the victims of sexual assault people often do not believe them.
+Many people do not believe that men can be victims, as they are often the perpetrators of sexual assault.
 Men are portrayed as strong, tolerant and emotionally resilient to these kinds of actions.
 Male victims of rape are often blamed and told that they allowed it to happen because they did not fight hard enough.
 This concept of how men are supposed to act has created strict notions of how men are supposed to present themselves.
 When men come forward and report the assault, they are often met with dismissal, and rejection by authority figures and medical practitioners.
 Often men have trouble when it comes to vulnerability and when men come forward with their assault, authority figures will often treat them with little respect as their masculinity has been questioned.

-After a male has experienced a sexual assault, there have been many reported incidences of negative effects such as suicidal thoughts, depressive episodes, sexual dysfunctions, feelings of self-worthlessness, extreme anxiety and guilt which end up putting a strain on their future relationships.
-This shows that females and males have similar reactions when observing the trauma that is associated with rape victims.
+After a male has experienced a sexual assault, there have been many reported incidences of negative effects—such as suicidal thoughts, depressive episodes, sexual dysfunction, feelings of worthlessness, extreme anxiety and guilt—which end up putting a strain on their future relationships.
+This shows that females and males have similar reactions to the trauma associated with rape victims.